m-dehghani/crud_dotnet/readme.md

+## Description
-A very simple project, leveraging Event sourcing and cqrs patterns.
+A simple project, leveraging Event sourcing and cqrs patterns.
 Backend has written with .net core and the frontend is Blazor.

-the project has a complete set of tests(Bdd, unit tests, ui test)

-the project has developed with microsoft Aspire for easy containerization and deployment into the clouds.
+The project has a complete set of tests(Bdd, unit tests, ui test.
+It's developed with microsoft Aspire for easy containerization and deployment into the clouds.

 Logics, entities and services are based on DDD(domain driven design) and are event oriented.

+## projects
+The main projects are in presentation folder (both the backend and frontend)
 ## Practices and patterns:

 - [TDD](https://docs.microsoft.com/en-us/visualstudio/test/quick-start-test-driven-development-with-test-explorer?view=vs-2022)